Blog

 Staff Development Training Programme Dublin

 There are now numerous studies that link empathy to business results, making it no longer a touchy feely topic to discuss in business.
 At its core, empathy is the oil that keeps relationships running smoothly.
 Studies correlate empathy with increased sales, with the performance of the best managers of product development teams and with enhanced performance in an increasingly diverse workforce.
 When it comes to staff training and client retention or customer service training courses, an understanding and development of empathy is imperative.
-Studies can be viewed here (http://www.eiconsortium.org/).
+If you are interested in reading into this topic further all the studies mentioned can be viewed here (http://www.eiconsortium.org/).

 Empathy allows us to create bonds of trust, it gives us insights into what others may be feeling or thinking; it helps us understand how or why others are reacting to situations, it sharpens our “people acumen” and informs our decisions.